CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 and with results that are patent to all the world.
 Never before \
 in the history of the British Empire have the ties which connected us with \
 our great colonies and dependencies been stronger, never before has \
-the sense of common interests in trade and in defence and in \
+the sense of common interests in trade and in <-- cspell:disable -->defence<-- cspell:disable-next-enable --> and in \
 peace and war -- never before has the sense of these interests been \
 more strongly felt or more cordially expressed. \
 What is our next duty?
 It is to establish and maintain \